Governmentality: Dean

+Components

 Mentality of rule

 A mentality of rule is any relatively systematic way of thinking about government.
 It delineates a discursive field in which the exercise of power is 'rationalised' [Lemke, 2001:191].
-Thus Neo-liberalism is a mentality of rule because it represents a method of rationalising the exercise of government, a rationalisation that obeys the internal rule of maximum economy [Foucault, 1997:74].
+For example, neo-liberalism is a mentality of rule because it represents a method of rationalising the exercise of government, a rationalisation that obeys the internal rule of maximum economy [Foucault, 1997:74].

 Fukuyama [in Rose, 1999: 63] writes "a liberal State is ultimately a limited State, with governmental activity strictly bounded by the sphere of individual liberty".
-However, only a certain type of liberty, a certain way of understanding and exercising freedom is compatible with Neo-liberalism.
-If Neo-liberalist government is to fully realize its goals, individuals must come to recognize and act upon themselves as both free and responsible [Rose, 1999:68].
-Thus Neo-liberalism must work to create the social reality that it proposes already exists.
-For as Lemke states, a mentality of government "is not pure, neutral knowledge that simply re-presents the governing reality" [Lemke, 2001:191] instead, Neo-liberalism constitutes an attempt to link a reduction in state welfare services and security systems to the increasing call for subjects to become free, enterprising, autonomous individuals.
-It can then begin to govern its subjects, not through intrusive state bureaucracies backed with legal powers, the imposition of moral standards under a religious mandate, but through structuring the possible field of action in which they govern themselves, to govern them through their freedom.
+However, as Rose notes, only a certain type of liberty, a certain way of understanding and exercising freedom, is compatible with neo-liberalism; if neo-liberalist government is to fully realize its goals, individuals must come to recognize and act upon themselves as both free and responsible [Rose, 1999:68].

+As Lemke states, a mentality of government "is not pure, neutral knowledge that simply re-presents the governing reality" [Lemke, 2001:191].
 Through the transformation of subjects with duties and obligations, into individuals, with rights and freedoms, modern individuals are not merely 'free to choose' but obliged to be free, "to understand and enact their lives in terms of choice" [Rose, 1999:87].
-This freedom is a different freedom to that offered in the past.
-It is a freedom to realize our potential and our dreams through reshaping the way in which we conduct our lives.